iamkirankumaryadav/Library/Data Science/Cross Validation.md

 <h2 name='hold'>1.
 Holdout Method | Train Test Split</h2>

 - Split the dataset into 70% - 30% or 80% - 20% for training and testing.
-- The model is trained on the training set to learn patterns and understand the relationships.
+- The model is trained on the training set to learn patterns, relationships, and trends.
 - After training, the model’s performance is evaluated on the testing set by making predictions.
 - With limited data, there’s a risk of high bias, meaning the model may not train well.
+- Simple to understand, easy to implement, fast to train and evaluate, works well with large datasets.
+- Not good for small dataset, can lead to underfitting (high bias) or overfitting (high variance).

 <h2 name='kfold'>2.
 K Fold Cross Validation</h2>

-- The dataset is divided into **K** equal sized subsets called folds, 1 fold is used as the testing set.
+- The dataset is divided into K equal sized subsets called folds, 1 fold is used as the testing set.
 - The process is repeated K times, using K - 1 folds for training.
-The mean error from all trials is calculated.
+Mean error from all trials are calculated.
 - This reduces bias and variance, creating a model with low bias, which is ideal for limited data.
 - A very high K can cause overfitting, while a very low K is similar to a simple train-test split.
+- Uses entire dataset efficiently, every data point is used for both training and testing, works well with small datasets.

 <h2 name='skfold'>3.
 Stratified K Fold Cross Validation</h2>